stat545ubc-2022/assignment-b1-and-b2-Xiaoting718/README.md

 ## Example

-This is a basic example which shows you how to summarize statistical features of radius_mean in cancer_sample:
+This is a basic example that shows how to summarize the statistical features of radius_mean in cancer_sample by diagnosis group:

 ``` r
 library(dplyr)